WHY RESEARCH MATTERS

 We also have an extensive program of unsponsored research, including “in-house” clinical trials and reviews of our extensive records of treatments and outcomes.
 This research has involved issues such as optimizing embryo culture and embryo cryopreservation, embryo viability, assisted hatching, indications for and clinical value of pre-implantation genetic testing (PGT), endometrial receptivity, oxidative stress and infertility, and elective single embryo transfer (eSET).

 Every year, Shady Grove Fertility is a major contributor to the annual scientific meeting of the American Society for Reproductive Medicine (ASRM), the national organization dedicated to the field of reproductive medicine.
-Over the past several years, Shady Grove has presented the results of dozens of research studies at the ASRM annual meetings.
+Over the past several years, SGF has presented the results of dozens of research studies at the ASRM annual meetings.
 Many of these studies are eventually published in the world’s leading scientific journals for reproductive medicine, such as Fertility and Sterility or Human Reproduction.

 Our research equips us to help patients feel more confident in their treatment decisions.